-The Kentucky Club, or Club Kentucky (ex Club Hollywood) was in midtown Manhattan, Broadway district, as you indicate by it's address and cross-streets, not in Harlem.
+The Kentucky Club, or Club Kentucky (formerly the Hollywood Club) was in the midtown Manhattan, Broadway district, as indicated by it's address and cross-streets, not in Harlem.
 It definitely catered to whites.
-Paul Whiteman would come there after his Palais Royale gig (which was very near by) and dig Duke; he was an early patron.
-Irving Mills discovered Duke in this club.
-I'm not sure about how much of a "black and tan" it was, but definitely not "black only." -Daniel Weinstein
+Paul Whiteman would come there after his Palais Royale gig (which was near by) and dig Duke; he was an early patron.
+Irving Mills would also discover the Duke in this club.
+I'm not sure about how much of a "black and tan" it was, but definitely not "black only". -Daniel Weinstein

 If you enjoy 20sJazz.com, Please Share us with your Friends.

 For more Duke Ellington videos, click here